Wells Fargo mortgage rates

 Here we explore the ins and outs of Wells Fargo Home Mortgage, so you can decide for yourself whether this is the right mortgage lender for you.

 Working with Wells Fargo

-It has a presence in most states, and you can use a branch locator tool on its website to find your nearest location.
+Those who prefer to do business face-to-face with a home mortgage consultant will find Wells Fargo’s extensive branch network attractive.
+The financial institution has a presence in most states, and you can use a branch locator tool on its website to find your nearest location.

 Wells Fargo customer service reviews

 As we mentioned above, Wells Fargo has crept up through the ranks in J.D.
 Power’s 2017, 2018, 2019, and 2020 mortgage origination surveys.
 Despite its 2021 rankings, this shows steadily increasing customer reviews in areas like the application and approval process, communication, loan closing, and loan offers.

 |CFPB Complaints, 20214||Complaints Per 1,000 Mortgages, 20215||J.D.
 Power Satisfaction Score, 20216|

 Wells Fargo has more complaints than most would like to see, according to data registered with the Consumer Financial Protection Bureau (CFPB).
 Still, it does have fewer than one complaint per 1,000 home loans.

 Overall, its performance suggests you probably wouldn’t choose Wells Fargo Home Mortgage solely for its customer satisfaction.
 But you shouldn’t rule it out, either.
 Keep in mind these customer service facts detail Wells Fargo’s performance as a loan originator, but not as a loan servicer.